How Do You Steer A Hot Air Balloon? Navigation Secrets

 How Do Hot Air Balloons Control Their Altitude?

-Cooling The Air
+Cooling the Air

 Steering A Hot Air Balloon Is Both Art And Science

-Steering hot air balloons to specific landing sites is an art and science.
-Surprisingly at Seattle Ballooning, we steer our balloons to the same 6 landing sites 74% of the time.
 It doesn’t matter if it’s a sunrise or sunset hot air balloon ride, our experienced balloon pilots are able to control the balloon and navigate to specific locations.
 The weather and wind is different on every flight, but by understanding the winds aloft can really help a balloon pilot get to the location they want.
 By the end of this article, you’ll have a deep understanding of how hot air balloon pilots flight plan and steer balloons.
 Balloon navigation and flight planning can be broken down into a few areas.
 Pre-flight wind direction and weather conditions, on-field observed wind direction, in fight surface wind direction, and winds at altitude.

 Hot air balloon 25 miles from Mt.
 Rainier